zenml-io/zenml/docs/book/user-guide/advanced-guide/configure-steps-pipelines.md

 - **Better serialization**: Without type annotations, ZenML uses [Cloudpickle](https://github.com/cloudpipe/cloudpickle) to serialize your step outputs.
 When provided with type annotations, ZenML can choose a [materializer](../../getting-started/core-concepts.md#materializers) that is best suited for the output.
-In case non of the builtin materializers work, you can even [write a custom materializer](./handle-custom-data-types.md).
+In case none of the builtin materializers work, you can even [write a custom materializer](./handle-custom-data-types.md).

 ```python